Te Tumu Whakaoho Mauri o te Ao Koiora

 Our Māori name

 Our Māori name has been carefully chosen to reflect the values we hold as a research Centre:

 Tumu is a post or pillar, used to hold things together or as a hitching post.
-Hakaoho means to awaken or restore.
+Whakaoho means to awaken or restore.
 Mauri is life force or essence - all things must have mauri to be considered alive.
-Te Ao (the world) is short for Tai Ao, meaning the environment and Koiora means biology.
+Te Ao (the world) is short for Tai Ao, meaning the environment and Koiora means biology or living things.